 - If you suffer from frequent bouts of dermatitis, see a doctor who will do a patch test

-- Skin allergies will not go away overnight; the only thing you can do is to stay away from products and ingredients that cause them
+- Skin infection or allergies will not go away overnight; the only thing you can do is to stay away from products and ingredients that cause them

 - Do not use harsh cleanser or alcohol based toners